aj3705/AzureDevOps/restapis/ado-rest-api-tutorial.md

 In this tutorial you will learn how to:

-  [Get an OAuth2 access token using a sample ASP .NET web application][1]
+  [Get OAuth access token using a sample ASP .NET web application][1]
   [Use access token to create a work item in Azure Boards by calling Azure DevOps REST APIs][4]